 So, I design my programs to deliver max results in minimal time, all while keeping things as fun and engaging as possible.
 My programs are written by a real mountain biker for real mountain bikers, not roadies in disguise like most programs treat you.
 Seriously, if you wanted to go for a road ride for 2 hours you’d have taken up that sport, right?

 Because my approach is completely different than most people have been exposed to I have also become a bit infamous for taking on some “sacred cows” that I thought were holding our sport back.
-Things like aerobic base training, riding a road bike for training, using machines like the leg press and unscrupulous supplements like Sports Legs have all been shot down by me in the last few years; often with a lot of “haters” screaming about how “crazy” I am!
+Things like riding a road bike for training, using machines like the leg press and myths about the pedal stroke have all been shot down by me in the last few years; often with a lot of “haters” screaming about how “crazy” I am!

 But I don’t care because I don’t do this to be accepted by the “mainstream” mountain bike industry – I do this to help free you from the garbage they have been feeding you for years and years.
 You can be a much better rider than you are today, but not if you follow the same old advice we’ve been given.
 As I tell my clients, if you don’t want to ride like everyone else then don’t train like everyone else!